atahankilc/collaborative-document-tree-editor/README.md

 Editor.py: This file contains the implementation of the Editor class.
 It is used for managing the document instances.
 New, open, close, delete, list commands are implemented in this class.

+requirements.txt: This file contains the required packages for the project.
+Currently, it contains only the lxml package used for converting the xml string to HTML. "pip install -r requirements.txt" command can be used for installing the required packages.